ekandreas/phpgrid/readme.md

 add_filter( 'phpgrid_table', 'my_phpgrid_table' );
 ?>
 ```
+You can find more examples here: [Getting started](http://www.phpgrid.org/docs/#getting-started)

 ### Columns
+Columns is used to define your own column settings.
 Override the grid control column settings with the filter 'phpgrid_columns', eg:
 ```php
 <?php